wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-task-modules/includes/7-exercise-use-task-modules-bots.md

 In this section, you'll add an action to the Hero card that displays a task module using an Adaptive Card.
 This task module will submit data back to the bot that will use the value to display the specified video in the player task module.

-In the bot file, **./src/app/learningTeamsBot/teamsLearningBot.ts**, locate the code in the `teamsLearningBot` class constructor that created the Hero card.
+In the bot file, **./src/app/learningTeamsBot/learningTeamsBot.ts**, locate the code in the `learningTeamsBot` class constructor that created the Hero card.
 Add another action to the end, but notice this action specifies a different `value.taskModule` property:

 ```typescript
 {